deepabst/lightning-cards/README.md

 # LIGHTNING FLASH CARDS
 >learn *anything* in a *flash*

-Create your very own online set of flash cards
+Create a set of flash cards
+on any topic
+and drill them to commit content to long term memory

 Live site: https://lightning-flash-cards.herokuapp.com/